Windows

 andfullName

-will not be returned on subsequent logins, and the login interface (Fig 2) will not provide options to edit username or hide email.- If the user stops the app from using the Apple ID and then logs in again, the interface will show the options in Fig 1.
+will not be returned on subsequent logins, and the login screen (Fig 2) will not provide options to edit username or hide email.- If the user stops the app from using the Apple ID and then logs in again, the interface will show the options in Fig 1.

 Players can go to Settings > [Your Username] > Password and Security > Apps using Apple ID > [App Name] > Stop using Apple ID to stop or allow apps to use Apple ID for login.